"Never doubt that a small group of thoughtful committed citizens can change the world. Indeed, it is the only thing that ever has." - Margaret Mead

 Mike Joyce, VP of Programming at the Boys & Girls Club of Dorchester

 Phil Lipof, News Anchor, WCVB - Boston

 Kyle Neal, Senior Trust Advisor, Northern Trust

 Regan Schaffer, Professor of Management and Organizational Behavior, Pepperdine University

 Katy Tucker, Independent HR Consultant

 We launched with a beta version of our site in Boston in November 2013.
-We unveiled a fresh user experience in September 2014, and added our second city, Los Angeles, in March 2015.
-We are expanding to the Bay Area in 2017 and also releasing a first-of-its-kind mobile app in early 2017 too.
+We unveiled a fresh user experience in September 2014; added our second city, Los Angeles, in March 2015; and just launched both our first-of-its-kind mobile app and our Bay Area efforts in late spring 2017.
 While much has been done, we have much more to do.
 We have every hope of scaling and replicating our platform in other cities too, to the benefit of kids and nonprofits across the U.S. If you know of a city that would be great for us to consider, please let us know.
 And if you want to help us grow, your support is always appreciated.